edrandall-dev/tf-windows-desktop/README.md

    ```bash
    terraform apply
    ```
-   Confirm the plan by typing `yes` when prompted.
+   Confirm by typing `yes` when prompted.

 6. **Tear down the environment when done**:
    ```bash
    terraform destroy
    ```
-   This will ensure that resources are terminated, reducing the risk of any costs being incurred.
+   This will delete all resources to avoid unwanted costs.

 ## Outputs
-The configuration provides an output with the necessary details for connecting to the Windows Server instance:
+After applying the configuration, you’ll get an output with the necessary details for RDP access:

 ```hcl
 output "rdp_connection_info" {